slopy1/slopy1/README.md

 ## Hi there 👋
-- 📫 How to reach me: Krodrr117@calstatela.edu
+- 📫 How to reach me: Krodrr117@calstatela.ed
-- ⚡ Fun fact: I like playing Magic: The Gathering and Brazilian jiu-jits.